beufanet/linkyndle/README.md

 {
   "measurement": "conso_elec",
     "tags": {
-      "fetch_date" : /DATE WHEN VALUE WHERE FETCH FROM API ENEDIS/, "heures_creuses" : /1 IF ORDRE IS WHEN WE ARE IN "HEURES CREUSES", 0 IF NOT/, },
+      "fetch_date" :        /DATE WHEN VALUE WHERE FETCH FROM API ENEDIS/, "heures_creuses" :    /1 IF ORDRE IS WHEN WE ARE IN "HEURES CREUSES", 0 IF NOT/, "heures_pleines" :    /1 IF ORDRE IS WHEN WE ARE IN "HEURES PLEINES", 0 IF NOT/, "heures_normales" :   /1 IF ORDRE IS WHEN WE ARE IN "HEURES NORMALES", 0 IF NOT/, },
     "time": '%Y-%m-%dT%H:%M:%SZ',
     "fields": {
-      "value": /VALUE IN WH (SO x1000) AND DIVIDED BY 2 (ORDRE = 30min),
+      "value":    /VALUE IN Wh (SO x1000) AND DIVIDED BY 2 (ORDRE = 30min),
       "max":     /"PUISSANCE SOUSCRITE" RETURN BY ENEDIS in WH)/, }
 }
 ```